CTPSSTAFF/MBTA_CR_muni_population/README.md

 created by the .qmd file to live.
 This lives in a separate branch (gh-pages) in the docs folder.
 The file is manually dragged into the folder and renamed to index.html.

+We write basic output to the “output” folder.

 ## Packages Used